jenkins-infra/helm-charts/charts/mirrorbits-parent/README.md

 ### Ingress

-If you need to provide an ingress to route request to a mix of the sub services, then you can specify the ingress configuration through this parent chart (instead of the sub-charts).
+If you need to provide an ingress to route request to a mix of the sub services, then you can specify the ingress configuration through this parent chart (instead of the subcharts).

-Example to define an Nginx ingress on the domain `downloads.company.org` with TLS enabled (managed by Let's Encrypt), where all URLs ending with a `zip` or `gz` string are redirected to the mirrorbits backend, and the other requests to httpd:
+Example to define a nginx ingress on the domain `downloads.company.org` with TLS enabled (managed by Let's Encrypt), where all URLs ending with a `zip` or `gz` string are redirected to the mirrorbits backend, and the other requests to the httpd backend:

 ```yaml
 ingress: